TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/36 - Zephaniah/Zephaniah 3/Zephaniah 3.1.md

 ---

-Woe to her that is rebellious and polluted! to the oppressing city!
+Woe to her who is rebellious and polluted, the oppressing city!